 Exceptions to Residential Parking Rules

-Vehicles displaying a valid Manitoba Possible permit for those with disabilities may park for up to four hours in time restricted areas.
+Vehicles displaying a valid parking permit issued by Manitoba Possible may park for up to four hours in time-restricted areas.

 Cost of Residential Parking Permit